comic/grand-challenge.org/README.md

-Comic Django Frontend
+COMIC Django Frontend
 =====================

-This repository contains the Django-based web frontend for the Comic project.
-"Comic" stands for *Consortium for Open Medical Image Computing*.
+This repository contains the Django-based web frontend for the COMIC project.
+"COMIC" stands for *Consortium for Open Medical Image Computing*.